Software Alternatives, Accelerators & Startups

 • linux 6.4 and headers are released and can be found on joborun's jobcomm repository

 Last 3 upgraded pkgs on jobcore (linux-util, iproute2, mkinitcpio-busybox) mercurial on jobextra were built on a machine that booted linux6.4 the first stable release for this kernel released earlier today.
 Configuration is nearly the same with last few editions of 6.3 that run well, with the addition of a few more items 6.4 has included (see kernel.org for details).
-Source: almost 2 years ago
+Source: over 2 years ago

 • Red Hat removing access to RHEL source code